 Humanitarian security risk management allows aid organisations greater access to and impact for crisis-affected populations while still meeting their duty of care obligations towards staff.
 See our incident reporting guidance (SIIM).

-We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by our partner aid agencies.
+We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by our 30 partner aid agencies.
 This information is published in special reports to provide unique insights that combine context analysis with aid agency incident data, including on aid workers killed, kidnapped and arrested.